Last Updated on December 26, 2022 by admin

 There are a lot of spooky shops in Salem!
 Hex Old World Witchery is one shop you should definitely check out.
 They have a variety of spell kits, witchcraft books, crystals, and candles to purchase.
 At the Black Veil studio shop, you can purchase grim art and clothing.
 Their foyer has tons of melted candles that also make for a perfect backdrop for photos.
 Witch City Wicks is the place to go for candles.
 You can purchase your own wizarding wand at Wynott’s Wands, which carries lots of Harry Potter merchandise.
 Bewitched in Salem carries statuaries and crystals.
 Finally, Die With Your Boots On sells all sorts of witchy outfits.

 The oldest witch shop in Salem is Crow Haven Corner.
 This shop was featured in The Bachelorette Season 19 (Episode 8), in which bachelorette Rachel Recchia visits Salem with contestant Aven Jones.
-(You can view the clip here.)
 Lorelei, known as the “Love Witch of Salem”, is a love clairvoyant.
 You can book an Apple Love Spell or Magic Awaken the Passion.
 (They also book bachelorette parties!)

 9. Proctor’s Ledge

-Proctor’s Ledge marks the site of the executions.
+Proctor’s Ledge marks the site of the executions from the Salem Witch Trials.
 It was discovered in the 1920s by the extensive work of a local historian.
 The City of Salem purchased that piece of property and called it “Witch Memorial Land.”
 There is a simple memorial at the location.

 10. Salem Heritage Trail

 As you walk around Salem, you might notice a red painted line on the ground.
 This line marks the Salem Heritage Trail, which will take you to notable historic sites in the city.
-You can read about each of the sites on the trail here.
+You can read about each of the sites on the website linked above.

 11. Tales & Ales